 Byte Bit Field Value 0 0 CACHE_CAP If set, the Responder supports the ability to cache the Negotiated State across a reset.
 This allows the Requester to skip reissuing the GET_VERSION, GET_CAPABILITIES and NEGOTIATE_ALGORITHMS requests after a reset.
 The Responder shall cache the selected cryptographic algorithms as one of the parameters of the Negotiated State.
 If the Requester chooses to skip issuing these requests after the reset, the Requester shall also cache the same selected cryptographic algorithms.
 0 1 CERT_CAP If set, Responder supports DIGESTS and CERTIFICATE response messages.
 0 2 CHAL_CAP If set, Responder supports CHALLENGE_AUTH response message.

-Byte Bit Field Value 0 4:3 MEAS_CAP MEASUREMENT response capabilities of the Responder.
+0 4:3 MEAS_CAP MEASUREMENT response capabilities of the Responder.
 00b .
 The Responder does not support MEASUREMENTS response capabilities.
 01b .
 The Responder supports MEASUREMENTS response but cannot perform signature generation.
 10b .
 The Responder supports MEASUREMENTS response and can generate signatures.
 11b .
 Reserved.
-0 5 MEAS_FRESH_CAP O .
+0 5 MEAS_FRESH_CAP 0 .
 As part of MEASUREMENTS response message, the Responder may return MEASUREMENTS that were computed during the last Responder's reset.
+1 .
 The Responder supports recomputing all MEASUREMENTS without requiring a reset or restart, and shall always return fresh MEASUREMENTS as part of MEASUREMENTS response message.
 0 6 ENCRYPT_CAP If set, Responder supports message encryption in a secure session.
 If set, one or more of PSK_CAP or KEY_EX_CAP fields shall be specified accordingly to indicate support.
+This capability applies to all phases of a secure session.
 0 7 MAC_CAP If set, Responder supports message authentication in a secure session.
 If set, one or more of PSK_CAP or KEY_EX_CAP fields shall be specified accordingly to indicate support.
+This capability applies to all phases of a secure session.
+MAC_CAP is not the same as the HMAC in the RequesterVerifyData or ResponderVerifyData fields of Session-Secrets-Exchange and Session-Secrets-Finish messages.
 1 0 MUT_AUTH_CAP If set, Responder supports mutual authentication.
 1 1 KEY_EX_CAP If set, Responder supports KEY_EXCHANGE messages.
 If set, one or more of ENCRYPT_CAP and MAC_CAP shall be set.

-1 3:2 PSK_CAP Pre-Shared Key capabilities of the Responder.
+Byte Bit Field Value 1 3:2 PSK_CAP Pre-Shared Key capabilities of the Responder.
 00b .
 Responder does not support Pre-Shared Key capabilities.
 01b .
 Responder supports Pre-Shared Key but does not provide ResponderContext for session key derivation.
 10b .
 Responder supports Pre-Shared Key and provides ResponderContext for session key derivation.
 11b .
 Reserved.
 If supported, one or more of ENCRYPT_CAP and MAC_CAP shall be set.
-1 4 ENCAP_CAP If set, Responder supports GET_ENCAPSULATED_REQUEST , ENCAPSULATED_REQUEST , DELIVER_ENCAPSULATED_RESPONSE , and ENCAPSULATED_RESPONSE_ACK messages.
+1 4 ENCAP_CAP If set, Responder supports GET_ENCAPSULATED_REQUEST, ENCAPSULATED_REQUEST, DELIVER_ENCAPSULATED_RESPONSE, and ENCAPSULATED_RESPONSE_ACK messages.
 If mutual authentication is supported, this field shall be set.
 1 5 HBEAT_CAP If set, Responder supports HEARTBEAT messages.
 1 6 KEY_UPD_CAP If set, Responder supports KEY_UPDATE messages.

-Byte Bit Field Value

 1 7 HANDSHAKE_IN_THE_CLEAR_CAP If set, the Responder can only send and receive messages without encryption and message authentication during the Session Handshake Phase.
 If set, KEY_EX_CAP shall also be set.
 Setting this bit leads to changes in the contents of certain SPDM messages, discussed in other parts of this specification.
 If the Responder does not support encryption and message authentication, then this bit shall be zero.
+In other words, this bit indicates whether message authentication and/or encryption (MAC_CAP and ENCRYPT_CAP) are used in the handshake phase of a secure session.
 2 0 PUB_KEY_ID_CAP If set, the public key of the Responder was provisioned to the Requester.
 The transport layer is responsible for identifying the Requester.
 In this case, CERT_CAP of the Responder shall be 0.
 2 7:1 Reserved Reserved.
 3 7:0 Reserved Reserved.

-181 10.4 NEGOTIATE_ALGORITHMS request and ALGORITHMS response messages
+175 10.4 NEGOTIATE_ALGORITHMS request and ALGORITHMS response messages